saltstack-formulas/apache-formula/README.rst

 ``apache.mod_pagespeed``
 ------------------------

 Installs and Enables the mod_pagespeed module.
-(Debian Only)
+(Debian and RedHat Only)

 ``apache.mod_php5``
 -------------------